 Assets = Liabilities + Equity

-If the assets you have recorded don’t equal the value of your equity plus liabilities, your books are out of balance and need to be corrected.
+If the assets you have recorded don’t equal the value of your equity plus liabilities, your account balances don’t match and need to be corrected.

 No matter which accounting method you use for your business, keep this equation top of mind.
 It tells you everything you need to know about what healthy books look like.